idfubar/AV102/week4/communicating_effectively_in_online_forums.md

 edX or StackOverflow, then you can get an experience almost like a real-time chat, but that's rare.
 Real time "synchronous" chats like Gitter or Slack increase the chances that a real-time chat conversation will take place.
-I'm sure some people are thinking: "but, why do we have all these different alternatives?
+I'm sure some people are thinking: "But, why do we have all these different alternatives?
 Why are we having both the embedded gitter chat and the edX forum?""
 My answer is that they are different tools that have different values at different times.